 It’s a new year.
-And my, how quickly January is already coming to a close!
+And my, how quickly January is passing by!
 It’s amazing to me how fast a month can go by.

 Whether you have 1 person who helps you, or 50, everyone wants to feel valued.
 It’s so ingrained in our DNA.
 As a leader, it’s one of the most important things you can do– make the people you lead feel like they are making a difference.

 So how can you help someone feel valued?
 It can be super simple.
 Here are a just a few of the things I think I’ll try this coming year:

 - Have a stash of a few $5 Starbucks cards that you can give to someone and just say “I appreciate you”.

 - Write an actual, personal note to someone and mail it or leave it on their desk.
 Just saying “You are awesome!” can really brighten someone’s day.

 - Ask God to lead you to a personal scripture for each of your volunteers and share it with them.
 Tell them you hope they are absolutely filled with God’s love today.